Evaluation framework on github. Subscribe to our

 for the standard and custom hardware tracks.
 Completing the form is necessary for participation.

 - May: release of data, guidelines, and a call for participation.
 Registration open.

-- Mid-June: Baseline results, testing infrastructure and final ranking metrics released.
+- June: Baseline results, testing infrastructure and final ranking metrics released.

 - Mid-July: Allocation of compute resources.

 - July 30th: Final deadline for participants to submit an expression of interest through CMT.

 - October 22nd: End of competition period.
 Teams to release of code in a containerized form, and complete a pull request to the eval framework with code to run the algorithms.

 - October 29th: Participants submit a brief report outlining their algorithm and results.

 - Mid-November: Release of preliminary results on standardized machines.
 Review of code by organizers and participants.
 Participants can raise concerns about the evaluation.

 - Early December: Final results published, and competition results archived (the competition will go on if interest continues).